 Technical Specifications: Moza R9

-The Moza R9 is designed for PC gaming only (as opposed to the CSL GT version which is for Playstation).
+The Moza R9 is designed for PC gaming only (as opposed to the CSL GT version, which is for PlayStation).
 The R9 V2 offers both wireless and wired wheel connection options.
 The device has a limitless steering angle, ideal for drifters, rally enthusiasts, and truck simulators.

-The housing of the wheelbase is made of aluminum alloy and is colored black.
+The housing of the wheelbase is made of aluminium alloy and is colored black.
 The peak torque of the device is 9 Nm, and it has a peak power of 180W.
 The input voltage required is between 110V to 220V AC, which is converted to 36V DC by the PSU provided.

-The USB refresh rate is 1000Hz, and the encoder resolution is 32768 ppr (15-bits).
+The USB refresh rate is 1000Hz, and the encoder resolution is 32768 ppr (15 bits).
 An operation indicator is present on the device, and app functions are supported via Pit House, Moza’s configuration software.
-The quick release (QR hub) is considered excellent and one of the most stand-out features of this direct-drive wheelbase.
+The quick release (QR hub) is considered excellent and one of the most standout features of this direct-drive wheelbase.

 The package comes with a user manual, warranty card, power supply, USB cable, and toolkit.
 The wheelbase can be bottom-mounted, and side mount options are available with an optional side mount bracket that can be added on the R9 product page.
 An optional desk clamp and emergency stop switch are also available.